Pure-D/workspace-d/README.md

-# THIS PROJECT IS NO LONGER MAINTAINED
+# THE workspace-d CLI IS NO LONGER MAINTAINED - API/LIBRARY USERS SEE [serve-d:workspace-d](https://github.com/Pure-D/serve-d/tree/master/workspace-d)

 workspace-d started out as executable for different IDEs to implement D functionality within them back before LSP was a thing.
 Over time all functionality got exposed using workspace-d as a library in a new program called [serve-d](https://github.com/Pure-D/serve-d) which is a server implementation of the Microsoft Language Server Protocol.
 (LSP)